Overview

 Courses meeting the CALS first-year seminar requirement must meet most of the following criteria:

-• The learning objectives for the course are aligned with the UW–Madison Essential Learning Outcomes.
+- The learning objectives for the course reflect the above criteria.

 Approved First-Year Seminar Courses